KrisRJack/KrisRJack/README.md

       <td>Moment AI</td>
       <td>May 2019</td>
       <td>Sep 2019</td>
-      <td>• Contracted to develop a mobile app for one of Memphis's most revolutionary artificial intelligence start-ups <br>
+      <td>• Contracted to develop a mobile app for a Memphis-based artificial intelligence startup <br>
-          • Used tools in Google Cloud to sync the mobile app to their innovative facial recognition hardware
+          • Worked with Swift and Firebase to develop an app that synced with their hardware to deliver real-time updates to users’ mobile phone
       </td>
     </tr>
 	  <tr>